Skip to main content

 • Coordinate multiple resources in parallel

-• Produce drop-in ready artifacts for FiveM
+• Produce drop-in ready artifacts for the selected adapter/runtime

 All of this is done with performance, safety, and predictability as first-class goals βš™οΈ